-Disability football has been growing in the UK for the last 10 years and St Albans City Youth has been one of the key founders of Disability Football in Hertfordshire.
+Disability football has been growing in the UK over recent years and St Albans City Youth has been one of the key founders of Disability Football in Hertfordshire.
 There is now a clear player pathway for players to progress to Disability England squads.
 The Disability Team at City Youth has been working with key partners in the community not only to provide a chance to play football, but also to train more disability coaches and place them in community projects running in St. Albans.
 We currently have started to look to train up coaches with Disabilities acting as Role Models in local Schools and Centres encouraging more people to get involved in sport.

 In 2012 five of the St Albans City Youth Disability Community Coaches were rewarded by being asked to carry the Olympic Torch in London at the start of the Paralympic Games.
 This was a life changing experience.